 PLANTING AND ALLIED SUBJECTS

-attached to the stalk.
-The main body of the tuber merely serves as storehouse for food to supply the young plants until it
+to the stalk.
+The main body of the tuber merely serves as storehouse for food to supply the young plants until it can

-can develop feed roots of its own.
-Planting a large tuber is simply supplying the young plant with an overabundance of
+develop feed roots of its own.
+Planting a large tuber is simply supplying the young plant with an overabundance of food

-food and tends to discourage it from developing a good supply of feed roots of its own.
-If one has to use a large tuber,
+and tends to discourage it from developing a good supply of feeder roots of its own.
+If one has to use a large tuber, part

 The previous two items are excerpts from Practical Dahlia Culture published by the Portland Dahlia Society in 1946.